Esri/arcgis-runtime-toolkit-ios/Documentation/LegendViewController/README.md

 ```

-To see it in action, refer to [LegendExample.swift](../../Examples/ArcGISToolkitExamples/LegendExample.swift)
+To see it in action, try out the [Examples](../../Examples) and refer to [LegendExample.swift](../../Examples/ArcGISToolkitExamples/LegendExample.swift) in the project.